pranigopu/mastersProject/NOTES/bayesian-inference/quantifying-prior-info.md

 The more we know about how likely one outcome is compared to the others, the less uncertainty we have about the outcomes of the system and thus the less entropy the system has.
 Conversely, the less we know about how likely one outcome is compared to the others, the more uncertainty we have about the outcomes of the system and thus the more entropy the system has.
 Hence, entropy measures our uncertainty about the distribution of the outcomes of the system.

-**NOTE**: _A system is any complex integration of entities and their interactions, e.g. a complex entity, a model, a process, etc. A system, hence, is a generic term for anything that behaves a certain way so as to produce certain outcomes._
+**NOTE**: _A system is any complex integration of entities and their interactions, e.g. a complex entity, a model, a population, a process, etc. A system, hence, is a generic term for anything that behaves a certain way so as to produce certain outcomes._

 ## MAIN CONCEPT: The principle of maximum entropy
 Given our prior knowledge/assumptions about a system, the principle of maximum entropy states that the probability distribution which best represents our uncertainty about a system (i.e. about its potential outcomes) is the one with largest entropy.
 Note that prior knowledge/assumptions about a system also represent prior knowledge/assumptions about the probability distribution of its outcomes.